 In 2018 at March for Our Lives, we heard Dr. King’s nine-year-old granddaughter Yolanda Renee King tell people across the nation about her dream.
 One of my favorite quotes of Dr. King’s is this: “Life’s most important and urgent question is, ‘What are you doing for others?'”
 We share our stories, our dreams, to help us live the answers to that question.

+This post is adapted from my lesson plan.
+A Godly Play story about Dr. King is also available as a free download.
 If you are new to the process of talking about race with your children, here are some helpful resources.